We'll start today by making a quick and easy hummus. Hummus can be used as either a dip or a spread.

 2 teaspoons onion flakes

-1 Tablespoon carrots, minced
+1 Tablespoon carrots

 1/4 cup bacon bits--or imitation bacon bits